Technical Articles

 Design work should clearly define pressure rating, bore size, flow path, end connection, material class, temperature class, service condition, and applicable standard.
 Stress concentration should be minimized at branches, transitions, welds, and threaded areas.

-Manufacturing control should focus on certified materials, qualified welding procedures, heat treatment, nondestructive examination, dimensional inspection, and traceability.
-Test records must match serial numbers and pressure-containing parts.
+Manufacturing control should cover traceable materials with verified MTRs, qualified welding procedures, heat treatment, nondestructive examination, dimensional inspection and serialization.
+Test records must be traceable to the serial number and pressure-containing parts.

 Future improvement should emphasize modular manifold layouts, better fatigue assessment, digital documentation, standardized repair kits, and clearer international product naming for easier global procurement and maintenance.